-Congratulations to the 2024 winning teams of the National Student Case Competition!
+CAPPA is pleased to announce the 2025 edition of its National Student Case Competition!

 The National Annual Public Administration Case Competition is a joint project of CAPPA and the Institute of Public Administration of Canada (IPAC).
 Canadian universities that have programs in public administration may compete.
 It is designed to highlight the excellence of Canadian public administration programs and students, and to provide a valuable learning experience for students.